fmaida/smol.pub/README.md

-# Upload your articles to smol.pub
+# Command-line tool for uploading your articles to smol.pub

-**This is a Python script that will allow you to upload your articles to <https://smol.pub> directly from your computer terminal.** For further information about smol.pub, please visit <https://smol.pub/manual>
+**This is a command-line tool written in python that will allow you to upload your articles to <https://smol.pub> directly from your computer terminal.** For further information about smol.pub, please visit <https://smol.pub/manual>

 ## How to install this utility